Lihis/ets2-job-logger/README.md

 current job is delivered.
 See `JSON Format` paragraph for details of the format sent to your API endpoint.

+Applications stores job information in memory until it's sent to your API.
+If sending failed, eg. your API did not return expected HTTP code, applications tries to send it again later until it's sent successfully.

 ## JSON Format

 Below is an example of JSON format sent to API when user takes a job or when